16-supritha/Digital_Electronics_Internship/readme.md

 ---

 # 🧩 Applications of ICs with Logic Gates

-This table shows how basic logic gates (using TTL ICs) are used in real-world digital circuits and systems.

 | Logic Gate | IC Number | Application                | Description of Use                                     |
 |------------|-----------|----------------------------|--------------------------------------------------------|